Storage and Travel Bags for Scuba Gear

 Backpack Scuba Bags

-The more durable backpack style bags that are designed for travel are going to be more expensive because they feature either a hard exterior or a thick canvas.
+The more durable backpack-style bags that are designed for travel are going to be more expensive because they feature either a hard exterior or a thick canvas.
 These bags will typically have multiple compartments for you to store your various gear.
-Often times they have special sized areas for fins, but they will not have enough room for BCDs.
+Oftentimes these travel bags have special sized areas for fins (Choosing the Best Dive Fins for Travel), but they will not have enough room for BCDs – Best Travel BCD’s For Your Next Trip – Reviews and Buying Guide.

 Roller Scuba Bags